Skip to main content

 Mailing List & Newsletter

-Head to the Professional Learning & Newsletter page to find current and archived editions of the Division 22 Standards Newsletter, as well as video tutorials and other resources that support learning about Oregon's Standards for Public Elementary and Secondary Schools.
+This page houses current and archived editions of the Division 22 Standards Newsletter, as well as video tutorials and other resources that support learning about Oregon's Standards for Public Elementary and Secondary Schools.

 Annual Assurances Toolkit

-The following resources have been developed by ODE to support districts in completing the 2023 Division 22 Standards Assurances Process.
-Additional resources will be added throughout August, with the complete toolkit posted by September 1, 2023.
+The following resources have been developed by ODE to support districts in completing the 2024 Division 22 Standards Assurances Process.
+Resources will be populated throughout the summer, with the complete 2024 toolkit posted by September 1, 2024.